onorbumbum/gas_fee_checker_chrome_extension/README.md

 A Chrome extension to check etherscan.io gas fees every 6 seconds.

-##How to install the unpacked extension in Chrome
+## How to install the unpacked extension in Chrome

- -Goto Chrome Settings using three dots on the top right corner.
+ - Goto Chrome Settings using three dots on the top right corner.
- -Now, Enable developer mode.
+ - Now, Enable developer mode.
- -Click on Load Unpacked and select your Unzip folder.
+ - Click on Load Unpacked and select your Unzip folder.
 Note: You need to select the folder in which the manifest file exists. ...
- -The extension will be installed now.
+ - The extension will be installed now.